 Despite the ability to receive option premiums more often, short term covered calls are definitely more work.
-There is something nice about the lack of effort selling call options two to three months out.
+There is something nice about the lack of effort from selling call options two to three months out occassionally.

-In addition to the time it takes to sell the call options, accounting and taxes must be done for every time a call option is sold.
-This adds even more effort to short term covered calls.
+In addition to the time it takes to sell the call options, accounting and related taxes must be considered for every time a call option is sold, adding even more effort to short term covered calls.

 Higher Trading Expenses

-More call writing also means higher trading costs.
-Fortunately, this is less of an issue since trading commission competition has become fierce since the advent of online trading.
+More frequent call writing also means higher trading costs.
+Fortunately, this is less of an issue since trading commission competition has become fierce over the past two decades.

 Loss of Time Value